 Hallmarks of cancer: the next generation.

-This report has added emerging hallmarks: 1) reprogramming of
+This report has added emerging hallmarks:

-energy metabolism and 2) evading immune destruction.
+2) evading immune destruction.

 Lymphoma is a kind of blood cancer